Unit 5: Telemedicine Services

 Highmark is committed to expanding access to quality care for our members and providing new options for more timely and convenient access to meet their needs.
 In our efforts to expand services and coverage to more members, we are providing telemedicine coverage options through:

-Reimbursement Policy Bulletin RP-046
+Reimbursement Policy 046

 For information on billing and reimbursement for commercial and Medicare Advantage products, please see: